 Effective Strategies to Reduce Youth Access to Tobacco:

-- In all but seven Colorado communities, tobacco retailers are not required to have a tobacco license, unlike the license required to sell alcohol.
+- In all but ten Colorado communities, tobacco retailers are not required to have a tobacco license, unlike the license required to sell alcohol.
 This means that tobacco can be sold by anyone anywhere in most Colorado communities.

-- Learn more about tobacco retail licensing.
+- View this fact sheet and infographic about tobacco retail licensing.

 - A 2001 study indicated that sales clerks under the age of 18 are more likely than clerks 18 or older to sell tobacco to minors.12

 2. Healthy Kids Colorado Survey 2015

 3 U.S. Federal Trade Commission (FTC), Cigarette Report for 2014/Smokeless Tobacco Report 2014